 Things That I Wish I Had Learned in School

 When I was a kid, I always wanted to do well in school.
-It was burned into my brain that I needed to do well in school in order to do well in my life.
+It was burned into my brain that I needed to get good grades in order to do well in life.
 I gave 100 percent to every subject and studied as a hard as I could.
 When I came out of school, though, I could hardly apply anything that I’d learned in my 13 years of grade school and four years of college to real life.
 Instead, there was an endless list of new things to learn.

 Since then, it has made me think, when my education was preparing me for adult life, why didn’t they teach me any of the things that every adult needs to know?
 Instead, I came out with 17 years of useless knowledge, most of which I have never needed since except maybe to help a younger person get through their own school years.
 Below is a list of skills and knowledge that I wish I’d learned while in school so that I could have been better prepared for my adult years.